 3.2.4.5.1.
 Whether the break-off criterion has been reached for each driven applicable WLTP test cycle shall be evaluated.

 3.2.4.5.2.
-The break-off criterion for the charge-depleting test is reached when the relative electric energy change REECi, as calculated using the following equation, is less than 0.04.
+The break-off criterion for the charge-depleting Type 6 test is reached when the relative electric energy change REECi, as calculated using the following equation, is less than [0.06].